 Plans Moving Forward

-Southeast Kliyul Valley remains an underexplored target area that is characterized by geophysical features of interest with regards to the aeromagnetic and resistivity data in an area that is entirely covered by till.
-This area warrants and extension of the IP survey that has been carried to the northwest of this area that remains an open IP chargeability anomaly.
+Southeast Kliyul Valley remains an underexplored target area characterized by interesting areomagnetic and resistivity geophysical features in an area entirely covered by glacial till.
+This area warrants an extension of the IP survey carried out to the northwest that identified an open IP chargeability anomaly.
 Further exploration to the northwest and southeast of the Raven target is also recommended.
-The drilling in this area has been relatively focussed and additional drilling could be considered given the encouraging geochemical anomaly defined here by soil sampling.
+The drilling in this area has been relatively focussed.
+Additional drilling could be considered given the encouraging geochemical anomaly defined here by soil sampling.

-Significant results from the 2011 and 2012 IP geophysical and prospecting campaigns in the Saddle Gulley Zone area are also deemed to require priority follow-up with work to include detailed mapping including emphasis on structural and alteration mapping in order to better understand this area geologically and its significance and relationship on a property-wide scale to the other target areas.
-Widely spaced deep penetrating reconnaissance IP survey profiles should be considered as a follow-up to the limited IP carried out to date over the Croy Veins which has indicated the potential for more extensive sulphide mineralization at depth.
+Significant results from the 2011 and 2012 IP geophysical and prospecting campaigns in the Saddle Gulley Zone area need priority follow-up, including detailed mapping, with emphasis on structure and hydrothermal alteration, to better understand the property-wide geology and its significance and relationship to the other target areas.
+Widely-spaced, deep-penetrating reconnaissance IP survey profiles should be considered as a follow-up to the limited IP carried out over the Croy Veins, which indicated potential for more extensive sulphide mineralization at depth.
 Broad scale reconnaissance IP is also warranted along Soup Ridge and locally across Kliyul Creek valley to map the extent of widespread mineralized occurrences here and their possible relationship to the extensive QSP alteration zone that trends onto the property from Bap Ridge and the Kliyul property to the north.